 Biography

 Tom Coult is a composer born in London in 1988.
-His playful and seductive music has been championed by many of the UK’s major orchestras and ensembles, and in 2021 he was made Composer-in-Association with the BBC Philharmonic Orchestra.
+His playful and seductive music has been championed by many of the UK’s major orchestras and ensembles, and is increasingly being heard overseas.

 His music has been described as ‘funny and surreal and delicately poetic, all at once’ (The Telegraph), and ‘methodically crafted yet bewitchingly original’ (The Guardian) – ‘Coult is a composer who spins glittering, teasingly ambiguous patterns out of simple-seeming material…a very individual voice’ (The Telegraph).

 Tom studied at the University of Manchester with Camden Reeves and Philip Grange and at King’s College London with George Benjamin.
-Between 2017 and 2019 he was Visiting Fellow Commoner in the Creative Arts at Trinity College Cambridge, and has taught on the Britten Sinfonia Academy composition course and with Aldeburgh Young Musicians.
+Between 2017 and 2019 he was Visiting Fellow Commoner in the Creative Arts at Trinity College Cambridge.
+He currently teaches at the Royal Northern College of Music, and has taught on education projects with Britten Sinfonia Academy, Aldeburgh Young Musicians, Music in the Round and Bangor Music Festival.
 Awards include a Paul Hamlyn Award for Artists, the Lili Boulanger Memorial Fund Prize, Critics’ Circle Award and the Royal Philharmonic Society Composition Prize.

 Photo: Timothy Lutton